josiahob/josiahob.github.io/_pages/about.md

 I have since moved into independent research on AI safety, including work on governing AI red-teaming, prompt injection in LLMs, and adversarial machine learning.
 I was recently accepted into the AI Safety Fundamentals Fellowship, run by MIT's AI Alignment group.

-Beyond my AI safety work, I co-host a podcast called Still Figuring Tech Out, where we discuss the world of emerging technology from a security perspective, and also help early-career techies break into the field as we navigate it ourselves.
+Beyond my AI safety work, I co-host a podcast called _Still Figuring Tech Out_, where we discuss the world of emerging technology from a security perspective, and also help early-career techies break into the field as we navigate it ourselves.